 Local health departments: Please forward to hospitals and clinics in your jurisdiction.
-Hospitals and clinics: Please distribute to infectious disease physicians, infection preventionists, emergency department physicians, intensive care physicians, neurologists, radiologists, primary care providers, and pediatricians.

-Summary

-The Georgia Department of Public Health (DPH) has confirmed the fifth case of measles this year in a resident of the metro Atlanta area.
-DPH has worked with the healthcare facility to identify all persons in this case who may have been exposed while infectious (August 11-15, 2024), and the case will remain in isolation through the end of the infectious period on August 20, 2024.
-The index patient acquired the virus while traveling abroad.
-All susceptible contacts are being offered post exposure prophylaxis (if appropriate) and will be quarantined and enrolled into active monitoring if warranted based on CDC guidance.
-These persons are also instructed to call either 866-PUB-HLTH or a healthcare provider before showing up for care.
-DPH urges healthcare providers to maintain heightened awareness for patients with symptoms compatible with measles and any patients who indicate they were exposed.
+Hospitals and clinics: Please distribute to infectious disease doctors, infection preventionists, emergency department physicians, intensive care physicians, neurologists, radiologists, primary care providers, and pediatricians.
+Summary The Georgia Department of Public Health (DPH) has confirmed a case of measles in a resident of the metro Atlanta area.
+DPH is working with specific healthcare facilities that this individual visited while infectious, to identify any persons that may have been exposed during those healthcare visits on Jan.19-24, 2025.
+The index patient was unvaccinated against measles and acquired the virus while traveling within the United States.
+Most cases reported in 2024 have been in persons who had not received measles-mumps-rubella (MMR) vaccine.
+Therefore, DPH urges healthcare providers to maintain heightened awareness for patients with symptoms compatible with measles and recent domestic and international travel.
+Clinical Presentation Measles is a highly contagious illness and is spread primarily person-to-person via aerosolized droplets.

-Clinical Presentation

-Measles is a highly contagious illness and is spread primarily person-to-person via aerosolized droplets.
 The incubation period is typically 10 to 12 days but can range from 4 to 21 days.
 Measles typically begins with a prodrome of stepwise increasing fever (often as high as 104-105° F) accompanied by cough, coryza, and/or conjunctivitis.
 Koplik spots (tiny red spots with bluish-white centers on the buccal mucosa), which are diagnostic for measles, may appear 2-3 days before the rash and fade 1-2 days later.
-As fever peaks on days 4-5, a maculopapular rash typically appears on the face along the hairline and behind the ears and then progresses downward to the chest, back, and extremities.
+As fever peaks on day 4-5, a maculopapular rash typically appears on the face along the hairline and behind the ears, and then progresses downward to the chest, back, and extremities.
 Within 4-5 days, the rash fades in the same order that it appeared.

-Reporting

-Measles is a notifiable disease, and suspect cases should be reported immediately to the Georgia Department of Public Health (O.C.G.A. §31-12-2).
-Call your local District Health Office or the DPH Acute Disease Epidemiology Section at 404-657-2588 during business hours Monday through Friday or 1-866-PUB-HLTH (1-866-782-4584) after-hours on evenings and weekends.
+Reporting Measles is a notifiable disease, and suspect cases should be reported to the Georgia Department of Public Health (O.C.G.A. §31-12-2) immediately.
+Call your local District Health Office or the DPH Acute Disease Epidemiology Section at 404-657-2588 during business hours Monday through Friday, or 1-866-PUB-HLTH (1-866-782-4584) afterhours on evenings and weekends.
 Do not await laboratory results before reporting.

-Laboratory Testing

-The preferred method for confirming measles is reverse transcriptase-polymerase chain reaction testing (RT-PCR).
+Laboratory Testing The preferred method for confirming measles is by reverse transcriptase-polymerase chain reaction testing (RT-PCR).
 Collection of a throat swab (or nasopharyngeal swab) and urine sample for PCR testing is recommended.
 Measles may also be laboratory confirmed by the presence of measles-specific IgM antibody or a significant rise in measles-specific IgG antibody titer between acute-and convalescent-phase serum specimens.
-Collect serum, throat, and urine specimens simultaneously for best results (note: suspect patients should be isolated immediately; see Actions below).
+Collect serum, throat, and urine specimens simultaneously for best results (note: suspect patients should be isolated immediately, see Actions below).
 Detailed specimen collection and shipping guidelines are available at the DPH measles website, and DPH epidemiologists will facilitate testing at the time of notification.

-To coordinate specimen collection and laboratory submission, call your District Health Office or the DPH Acute Disease Epidemiology Section at 404-657-2588 during business hours Monday through Friday or 1-866-PUB-HLTH (1-866-782-4584) after hours on evenings and weekends.
+To coordinate specimen collection and laboratory submission, call your District Health Office or the DPH Acute Disease Epidemiology Section at 404-657-2588 during business hours Monday through Friday, or 1-866-PUB-HLTH (1-866-782-4584) afterhours on evenings and weekends.
 Please do not send specimens directly to the Georgia Public Health Laboratory (GPHL) or the Centers for Disease Control and Prevention (CDC) without prior authorization.

-Vaccination

-The measles-containing vaccine (MMR) remains the most effective prevention against the disease.
+Vaccination Measles-containing vaccine (MMR) remains the most effective prevention against disease.
 Ensure that patients are up to date on their MMR vaccine.
-Vaccination is recommended for children at 12 to 15 months of age, with a second dose at 4 to 6 years of age.
+Vaccination is recommended for children at 12 to 15 months of age with a second dose at 4 to 6 years of age.
 Documentation of two MMR vaccinations or proof of immunity to measles is required to attend school in Georgia.
 Actions Requested of Healthcare Providers: